Home

 Soon, psychedelics may be decriminalized in California.
 That is if Senate Bill 58 is passed.
 So far, only Oregon and Colorado have legalized psilocybin, while few local governments in California have decriminalized it.
 This bill would decriminalize the use and possession of psilocybin along with other naturally occurring psychedelic substances such as DMT and mescaline.

-Indigenous people have used hallucinogenic substances for centuries, and scientists have concluded that psychedelics can be used as Breakthrough Therapy to treat mental health disorders like PTSD, depression, and addiction (1).
+Indigenous people have used hallucinogenic substances for centuries, and scientists have concluded that psychedelics can be used as Breakthrough Therapy to treat serious mental illnesses and chronic health conditions like PTSD, depression, and substance abuse (1).
 As new information spreads about these drugs’ medical and cultural uses, we are starting to see a shift in how America views psychedelics.
 Time, money, and law enforcement resources have been used to uphold Federal laws regarding drugs and their classifications, including psychedelics like psilocybin.
 However, this bill is yet another small push to end the “war on drugs” in California.

 In 2021, California Senator Scott Weiner introduced Senate Bill 519, which aimed to decriminalize a more extensive list of psychedelic substances like MDMA and LSD.
 Though this bill passed through Senate and was approved by the General Assembly, state legislature required amendments that excluded decriminalization efforts.
 Senate Bill 519 was put on hold until December 2022, as Senator Weiner introduced Senate Bill 58, which, according to the bill summary, excludes any man-made hallucinogens from decriminalization efforts.